hackclub/outernet/README.md

 #### Workshops & Lightning Talks

 We wanted our hacking spaces to also serve as spaces for learning and picking up new skills.
-Throughout the weekend, we hosted a collection of workshops around the camp and had daily lightning talk sessions. _[...general description from Arav]_
+Throughout the weekend, we hosted a collection of workshops around the camp and had daily lightning talk sessions.
+At Outernet we deviated slightly from the normal way workshops at hackathons work; instead of picking workshops individually and creating our own list of workshops, we let anyone run a workshops and had the participants determine which workshops would be best for them.
+To make this work, we had each person who wanted to run a workshop/lighting talk submit a PR with some information about their sessions.
+After this, we reviewed each submission, proposed recommendations / small changes, and then merged their PR.

+Lightning talks were a big hit!
+We had talks on everything from India's tax system to [visualising the entire internet](https://github.com/NalinPlad/wPing).
+We encouraged folks to come up with the wackiest topics they could and then PR their idea to this repository.
+Lightning talks were so popular on the first day that we added an extra slot on the second day's lunch!

 Every workshop and lightning talk's outline can be found in [`/workshops-and-lightning-talks`](/workshops-and-lightning-talks).